okfn/opendefinition/source/open-definition-dev.markdown

 The **license** *must* allow redistribution of the licensed work, including sale, either on its own or as part of a collection made from works from many different sources.
-The license *must not* require a royalty or other fee for such sale or distribution.

 ##### 1.1.3 Reuse